The Insecurities of a Man

 What is the opposite of criticism?
 Praise.
 Whether or not your husband struggles with this insecurity of failure, it’s vital that the lies he might be believing about himself, are replaced with truth.

 God has placed us in their lives to uplift and respect them, but also point them to the truth in love.
-See more on respect in this article.
+See more on respect in WHAT MEN TRULY WANT AND NEED.

 It is indeed true, that alongside every great man, is a great woman.
 Praise your husband for the little things, the big things, and everything in between.
 He will soar if he knows that his woman looks up to him, and doesn’t see him as the failure that he sees himself as.